canmom/canmom.github.io/fiction/undefinedbehaviour2.md

 "I like it a whole lot better!
 But, uh, honestly a whole lot of bad shit happened in Bath."
 I hoped that came off in a suitably 'don't ask' way.
 "So it's a chance to start over.
 Knowing how the world works a bit more."
 Both girls nodded seriously.

 "Yeah, that's real.
 So what's all this about pissing turtles, anyway?"
 She pulled up a chair opposite and I noticed she was indeed flagging yellow.

-Someone in a harness walked by behind her and scratched her head, followed by a slightly taller someone in a full latex dress who stopped briefly to blow a kiss to Violet.
+Behind her, someone in a harness stopped briefly to scratch her head and blow a kiss to Violet, then hurried off in pursuit of a slightly taller someone in a full latex dress.
 I tried to remember their faces.

 "Ehe, well."
 I scratched my jaw.
 "I dunno if it's as exciting as you think.
 We were talking about abstractions.
 So you know, the turtles on turtles metaphor."